Skip to main content

 Location-based stock check

 When you select Not at all or At the end, a location picker appears below the stock display options.
 This lets you evaluate stock availability at specific Shopify locations rather than using global availability.
 The example below shows how to open Search Behavior and pick the inventory locations used for search stock checks.
-Animated example of choosing inventory locations for search behavior By default, the system checks global availability across all locations.
+Animated example of choosing inventory locations for search behavior By default, Layers checks global availability across all locations.
 If you select one or more locations, the stock check only considers inventory at those locations:

 • With Not at all, products that have zero inventory at every selected location are hidden from results — even if they are technically available at other locations.